Fade BG Image

 Just eat me already.
 The magma's going to cool down.

-"Aren't you getting hungry?
+"Aren't you hungry?
 You are, right?
-Besides, you know I won't die even if you eat me."
+Besides, you already know I won't die even if you eat me."

 "I figured you'd say that, so I changed the flavor today.
 Come on, go ahead!"

-… So magma isn't a weakness?
-That guess was off.
-Or maybe there just wasn't enough?
+… So magma isn't a weakness, huh?
+One guess down.
+Or maybe the amount just wasn't enough?

 Well, whatever.
-I still have more options to try.
+I still have plenty of candidates left.

-Next is sulfuric acid, then a strong alkaline solution, then sleeping drugs and so on—I'll search for something this thing can't eat or something that affects it.
-Whether it becomes a comrade or remains an enemy, knowing its weakness won't be a waste.
+Next up is sulfuric acid, then a strong alkaline solution, then sleeping drugs and so on.
+I'll keep looking for something this thing can't eat, or something that has an effect on it.
+Whether it becomes a comrade or stays an enemy, knowing its weaknesses won't go to waste.

 Comments0